nperez0111/proxify-objects/README.md

 \\2
 \\3
 \\5

+//OR since it's recursive you can look up any fibonacci number by index via accessing the array at the index. fibonacci[20]
+//6765
 ````
 Now you can see that the array is able to hold the values computed but does not compute them until they are read.